 CONSOLIDATED AND SEPARATE

-PARTICULARS FINANCIAL S STATEMENTS
+PARTICULARS FINANCIAL STATEMENTS

-2015 2014
+2016 2015

 Beginning balances

-Principal 26,882,892 80,000,000
+Principal 26,882,892 26,882,892

 Interest 12,027,397 12,027,397

-Total 38,910,289 92,027,397
+Total 38,910,289 38,910,289

-Less Settlement during the year - (53,117,108)
+Less Settlement during the year -

 Ending balances 38,910,289 38,910,289

-The Company has loan to other person amounting to Baht 92.03 million (principal amounting to Baht 80 million and accrued interest amounting to Baht 12.03 million) which the borrower has mortgaged land and construction in Phuket province as collateral.
+The Company has loan to other person amounting to Baht 92.03 million (principal amounting to Baht 80 million and accrued interest receivable amounting to Baht 12.03 million) which the borrower has mortgaged land and construction in Phuket province as collateral.
 The appraised value of the collateral is Baht 110 million (as appraisal report dated March 25, 2010).
 In addition, the borrower has handed over 450,000 common shares of a company that operates a hotel business in Phuket province as additional collateral.
 Due to the borrower default payment, the Company filed lawsuits against the borrower in court.
 The court has the verdict that orders the borrower to repay the debt to the Company.
 In case of fail, the collateral should be forced sale, if the forced sale amount is inadequate; the debtor's personal assets shall be forced sale after on.
 Since March 2010, the Company has filed to execute the enforcement of the assets confiscation.
 On November 14, 2013, the Company entered into the bidding of land and construction, and the officer had approved the Company to be bidder at the price of Baht 60 million.
 In August 2014, the Company registered the receipt of the land and construction and recorded in the "Investments Property" account.
 For the balance of the loan amount of Baht 38.91 million, the Company has been following up the confiscation of other personal assets of the debtor which are condominium units and many pieces of land.
-The assets are being mapped and the value of the assets are in process of valuation.